pivotal/docs-tap/convention-service/about.md

 ## Overview

-The convention service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps should run on Kubernetes as a convention.
+The Convention Service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps should run on Kubernetes as a convention.
-The convention service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.
+The Convention Service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.

 The service is comprised of two components:

-* **The Convention Controller:**
+* **The convention controller:**
-  The Convention Controller provides the metadata to the Convention Server and executes the updates Pod Template Spec as per the Convention Server's requests.
+  The convention controller provides the metadata to the convention server and executes the updates Pod Template Spec as per the convention server's requests.

-* **The Convention Server:**
+* **The convention server:**
-  The Convention Server receives and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
+  The convention server receives and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
-  You can have one or more Convention Servers for a single Convention Controller instance.
+  You can have one or more convention servers for a single convention controller instance.
-  The convention service currently supports defining and applying conventions for Pods.
+  The Convention Service currently supports defining and applying conventions for Pods.

-## About Applying Conventions
+## About applying conventions

 The convention server uses criteria defined in the convention to determine whether the configuration of a workload should be changed.